yuvrajmetrani2/codingstudies/README.md

 # codingstudies
-some code that I found interesting while learning to code
+I simply add some code that I find interesting while learning to code